Community Partners Integrated Healthcare (CPIH)

 Special Programs/ Population Groups Supported:

-• inpatient drug rehab for teenagers
+• inpatient teen drug rehab

 • drug rehab for transitional-age young adults